EBIvariation/eva-sub-cli/docs/using_nextflow.md

-# Leveraging Nextflow to parallelize the validation process
+# Using Nextflow for Parallelization

 Nextflow is a common workflow management system that helps orchestrate tasks and interface with the execution engine (like HPC or cloud).
 When running natively (i.e. not using Docker), eva-sub-cli will use Nextflow to run all the validation steps.
 In this section we'll see how it can be parameterised to work with your compute infrastructure.